21 Best Photo Spots In Paris | The Photographer’s Guide

 The Louvre offers far more than the famous pyramid; its courtyard features columned walkways, historic façades, and both grand and intimate corners that create completely different moods and styles.

-These primary locations feature prominently in this guide because they allow you to capture a remarkable variety efficiently, maximizing your photography coverage.
+Additional versatile locations include the Pont Alexandre III/Grand Palais area and Luxembourg Garden.
+These locations feature prominently in this guide because they allow you to capture a remarkable variety efficiently, maximizing your coverage.